edwardwawrzynek/lang/README.md

 - NOTE: For loops need to be emitted in their own c scope if a variable is declared in the initial condition
 - TODO: keep namespace names, etc, in name entry in symbol tables (not key, name in value)

+## Overrideable ops
+- Logical ops can't be overloaded, as they test refs + nulls
+- When a logical op is used (==, !=, !, &&, ||), all values are converted to bool before use